 Restoring and Rebuilding

 Mackenzie County is here to support flood-affected residents in restoring and repairing homes, businesses, and communities.
-Flood-affected properties identified to be habitable within 180 days have been issued temporary permits that are valid until October 1, 2021.
+Flood-affected properties identified to be habitable within 180 days were issued temporary permits.

 Mackenzie County Council has approved development permit restrictions for Fort Vermilion residences within the hamlet’s floodplain zone.
 Temporary development permits can be obtained for the following repair work: